Want to buy a guitar pack but not sure how to choose one?

 How can you learn to play your guitar heroes’ riffs?

-There are 2 types of bridges for the electric guitar.
+There are two main types of bridges for the electric guitar.

 These are the most common bridges and, as the name indicates, they are affixed to the soundbox and can’t move.
 Their immobility means it isn’t possible to change the pitch of the notes that you play.